A family business with a global position

 1963 Introduction of the first radio-controlled storm warning system at Lake Constance.

-1968 Presentation of the first HBC radio control for cranes.
+1968 Presentation of the first HBC radio remote control for cranes.

-1975 Introduction of the first HBC radio system for hazardous areas.
+1975 Introduction of the first HBC radio remote control for hazardous areas.

 1979 Premiere of the first HBC radio system with microprocessor control.